 Troubled Houses - The Home Owner's Resourcesm - Energy Savers

 We see many interesting adverse conditions during our inspections, partly because of the unlimited number of ways people can mess up a house, but also because we do a thorough inspection to reveal these adverse conditions.
 We hope these stories help home owners avoid these costly conditions by learning about causes, preventions, and remedies.
+A home purchase can create opportunities for the new owner to improve the home, possibly increasing its value, durability, efficiency, comfort, and usefulness.

 "Troubled Houses - The Home Owner's Resource" is a SERVICE MARK of Hankey & Brown Inspection Service Inc.